CONFERENCE DAY ONE

 3:00 pm - 3:30 pm Afternoon Coffee Break

-3:30 pm - 4:00 pm Presentation: Making Developer Experience Pay - Turning Engineering Effort into Business Value
+3:30 pm - 4:00 pm Presentation: Making the Developer Experience Pay - Turning Engineering Effort into Business Value

 Developer experience has become a priority across enterprises, but too often it's discussed in isolation from cost, funding and commercial reality.
 This session cuts through the noise, focusing on how DevEx initiatives can be shaped, measured and prioritised so they meet financial targets.
 Leo Bardelli, Head of Product Engineering at Saint Gobain & Author of the book Bridging the Gap: Turning Agile and DevOps Initiatives into Board-Level Wins explores how teams can move beyond buzzwords, apply the right metrics and strike a practical balance between innovation and viability, turning developer experience into something leadership is willing to invest in and scale.